Akioin11/Anomalisk/README.md

 # Conclusion
-1. Understanding Anomalies: Anomalies are data points that significantly differ from expected patterns or behaviors.
+1. Understanding Anomalies:
+   Anomalies are data points that significantly differ from expected patterns or behaviors.

-2. Approach:
+3. Approach:
   Define Normal Behavior: Identify typical ranges, trends, or patterns in the data.
   Choose Detection Technique: Select suitable methods like statistical analysis, machine learning, or rule-based systems.
   Preprocess Data: Clean, normalize, and transform data for analysis.
   Apply Detection Algorithm: Utilize chosen techniques to identify anomalies.
   Evaluate Performance: Assess the accuracy of anomaly detection using appropriate metrics.

 3. Interpretation and Validation:
   Investigate detected anomalies to understand causes and implications.
   Validate anomalies to ensure they're genuine and not due to errors.

-4. Continuous Improvement:
+5. Continuous Improvement:
   Anomaly detection is iterative; refine techniques based on feedback and validation.

-Benefits:
+6. Benefits:
   Early identification of unusual data points.
   Enhances decision-making and risk management.
   Improves data quality and integrity.

-Conclusion:
-Anomaly detection helps in identifying and addressing unexpected patterns in data, leading to more informed decision-making and better outcomes.
+## More on the algorithm.